TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week2/pole-it/launch_file.md

 ## Verification Checklist

-- Launch file is placed in launch/ inside your package.
+- Launch file is placed in launch/ inside the package `sensor_data_evaluation`.

 - It is installed via CMakeLists.txt.